An adapted filter function for density split statistics in weak lensing: Mock KiDS data

 \subsection{Millennium Simulation (MS)}

 The MS, described in \citet{Springel:2005}, follows the evolution of $2160^3$ dark matter particles of mass $8\times10^8\,M_{\odot}/h$ enclosed in a cube of size $(500\,\nt{Mpc/}h)^3$.
-Galaxies are added to the simulation afterwards using a semi-analytical galaxy-formation model, where \citet{Saghiha:Simon:2017} showed that the best match with the observed galaxy-galaxy lensing and galaxy-galaxy-galaxy lensing signals from the Canada-France-Hawaii Telescope Lensing Survey data \citep[e.g.,][]{Heymans:2012} is obtained from the model of \citet{Henriques:White:2015}. \citet{Hilbert:Hartlap:2009} described ray-tracing simulations through the MS. They constructed a suite of 64 {\it pseudo}-independent light cones of size $4\times4$\,deg$^2$.
+Galaxies are added to the simulation afterwards using a semi-analytical galaxy-formation model, where \citet{Saghiha:Simon:2017} showed that the best match with the observed galaxy-galaxy lensing and galaxy-galaxy-galaxy lensing signals from the Canada-France-Hawaii Telescope Lensing Survey data \citep[see][]{Heymans:2012} is obtained from the model of \citet{Henriques:White:2015}. \citet{Hilbert:Hartlap:2009} described ray-tracing simulations through the MS. They constructed a suite of 64 pseudo-independent light cones of size $4\times4$\,deg$^2$.
 For each of them, they calculated the lensing Jacobi matrix $\mathcal{A}$ on a $4096\times4096$\,pixel grid, for a set of source redshifts, using a multiple lens plane algorithm.
 The Cartesian components of the shear for each grid point and each source redshift $z_\nt{c}$ are then obtained from the corresponding Jacobi matrix $\mathcal{A}$.
-We note that the same set of simulations has been used in several previous studies, e.g., \citet{Sadeh:Abdalla:2016,Simon:Saghiha:2019,Unruh:2018,Unruh:2019}.
+We note that the same set of simulations has been used in several previous studies, for example, in \citet{Sadeh:Abdalla:2016}, \citet{Simon:Saghiha:2019}, and \citet{Unruh:2018,Unruh:2019}.